rafaelrochasilva/testing_in_elixir_talk/testing_in_an_elixir_world.md

 ---
 # Agenda

-- Reflections on specifications and software development
+- Specifications and software development
 - Base test concepts
 - Testing with Elixir

 ---

-# When we start a **user story**,
+## When we start a **user story**, read the description, the acceptance criteria, and start coding
----

-# read the description,

----

-# the acceptance criteria,

----

-# and start coding

 ---